Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

-# Chapter 1: Sea Paranoia
+# Chapter 1: Nine Hundred and Twenty Two
 <!-- SCENE 1: Story introduction !-->
-Two longboats had their full sails flapping, carried north by the gale.
-It was halfway til dusk, for they could tell by the bit of orange peeking through the cloudy sky.
-A blond man sat on his box.
-He was looking at his amulet.
+The sun was low.
+Two longboats had their full sails flapping, carried north with the gale.
+There wasn’t a single sea bird in the sky, not even the sound of their call.
+On one of the ships, they had animals.
+And amongst the crew, a blond-haired man sat on his box.
+He wistfully stared at his amulet.

 His fingers trembled slightly as he lifted the cold Mjöllnir, hoping it would protect him.
 He stared at it for a moment, then tucked it back into his cloak.
 He looked out into the ocean and saw their destination in the distance: a strip of land.

 The longboat he was on was built of dark wood, tightly interlocked and sealed with resin.
 It bore its sail red with a blue cross, rough by the thick flax fibres.
 A wolf's skull hung from the bow's tip, swaying and knocking on the wood.